ClickHouse/ClickHouse/docs/en/query_language/select.md

 #### SAMPLE k OFFSET m {#select-sample-offset}

-You can specify the `SAMPLE k OFFSET m` clause, where `k` and `m` are numbers from 0 to 1.
+Here `k` and `m` are numbers from 0 to 1.
 Examples are shown below.

 **Example 1**